AndyCross/openai-assistant-helper/README.md

 ```

 ### Upload a Single File
-Upload an individual file to an assistant's knowledge base:
+Upload an individual file to an assistant's knowledge base (automatically added to the assistant's vector store):
 ```bash
 poetry run assistant-manager upload-file \
     path/to/file.docx \